 Drug Detox Program in Nashville, TN

 Detox Nashville is a premier leader in the treatment of drug and alcohol withdrawal symptoms.
 If you or someone you love is in need of professional care to address a substance use disorder in the Nashville, Gallatin, Hendersonville, Lebanon, or Franklin areas.
 You can speak with an admissions specialist or fill out the contact form below.
-Regardless of whether you need help detoxing from cocaine or you require dual diagnosis treatment, our drug detox in Nashville help you get on the road to recovery and we accept UHC insurance to help with detox.
+Regardless of whether you need help detoxing from cocaine or you require dual diagnosis treatment, our drug detox in Nashville can help you get on the road to recovery and we accept UHC insurance to help with detox.